Florida Pharmacy Technician Guide to Schools, Salaries and Certification

 Accredited Florida Pharmacy Technician Schools

-Listed below are schools offering Pharmacy Technician programs throughout the state of Florida.
+Listed below is a functionality to search for schools offering Pharmacy Technician programs throughout the state of Florida.
 As a general rule, you should request information from more than one school during the course of your research as there are important differences between the training programs offered in each school i.e: cost, admissions requirements, courses and curriculums as well as starting dates.

 The State of Florida requires registration for pharmacy technicians who wish to practice in Florida.
 To quality for registration you must have completed a Board approved pharmacy technician program through either: ASHP, ACPE, Florida Dept. of Education, Florida Commission of Independent Education(CIE) or United States Uniformed Services.